 Adaptive design has multiple fixed layout sizes.
 When the site detects the available space, it selects the layout most appropriate for the screen.
 For example, if the app is opened on a mobile device the site chooses the best layout for that screen.
 In adaptive design, it’s normal to develop six designs for the six most common screen widths; 320, 480, 760, 960, 1200, and 1600 pixels.

 Native app design is centered around what is known as interaction design.
-For this to be successful it is imperative to have a thorough understanding of your users, their pain points, and what solution this app will provide.
+To be successful, it is imperative to have a thorough understanding of your users, their pain points, and what solution this app will provide.
 After pinpointing the task a user wants to accomplish, you can easily design the right user flow and user journey to guide the user through the app.

-Implementing gestures into your app design is a good method for creating shortcuts for navigation and key functions.
+Implementing gestures into your app design is an excellent method for creating shortcuts for navigation and key functions.
 However, introducing new user gestures in the UI that aren’t familiar can result in a learning curve.
-It is important to implement standard gestures so they are consistent with other apps.
+It is essential to implement standard gestures so they are consistent with other apps.
 Some of these gestures include double-tap, touch-and-hold, and pinch.

 Also, invest in researching user motion patterns on their devices.
-Users hold their devices in different ways, understanding what motions they make and discovering the most accessible locations on the screen ensure for a comfortable experience.
-Placing an important function in an area that is hard to reach for example may be detrimental to the overall functionality of the app.
+Users hold their devices in different ways, understanding what motions they make and discovering the most accessible locations on the screen ensure a comfortable experience.
+Placing a critical function in an area that is hard to reach, for example, can be detrimental to the overall functionality of the app.

-For many users, entering any information into an app (be it registration, or filling out a form) is a tedious process.
-Due to the size of the keyboard displayed, the majority of provided information is riddled with errors which leads to further frustration.
+For many users, entering any information into an app (be it registration, or filling out a form) is tedious.
+Due to the size of the keyboard that is often presented, the majority of information that is provided can be riddled with errors leading to further frustration.
 The simple fix is to minimize user input.
-Eliminate the need for unnecessary registration forms, and other elements that require user input.
-If this is necessary to your app, however, there are some best practices that can be implemented to make the process smoother.
+Eliminate the need for unnecessary registration forms and other elements that require user input.
+However, if this is necessary to your app, some best practices can be implemented to make the process smoother.
 Try to keep forms as short as possible by removing any unnecessary fields.
 The app should ask for only essential information from the user.
-As a final step to avoid added frustration, implement autocomplete features and dynamically validated fields, as these will ensure information is correct before being submitted.
+As a final step to avoid added frustration, implement autocomplete features and dynamically validated fields, as these will ensure data is correct before being submitted.

-While there are commonalities, there is also a distinct difference in how mobile apps and web apps should be designed.
-It is important to first and foremost have a deep understanding of your target users and their pain points.
+While there are commonalities, there is also a distinct difference in how native apps and web apps should be designed.
+First and foremost, it is vital to have a deep understanding of your target users and their pain points.
 Identifying their needs will guide you towards the approach that fits your needs.
-Keep in mind that native apps and web apps serve different purposes which dictate design elements and functionalities.
+Keep in mind that native apps and web apps serve different purposes that dictate design elements and functionalities.

 Above all, it is important to remember that mobile app development is an iterative process.
-Implementing the design considerations above into your app should be a starting point to continued testing.
-Use the provided data and user feedback to continually improve your design and overall experience.
+Implementing the design considerations above in your app should be a starting point for continued testing.
+Use the provided data and user feedback to improve your design and overall experience continually.